NikiforovAll/keycloak-authorization-services-dotnet/docs/configuration/configuration-authorization.md

 If you use [lightweight access tokens](https://www.keycloak.org/docs/latest/server_admin/#_using_lightweight_access_token) (Keycloak 24+), the JWT will not contain `realm_access` or `resource_access` claims, causing role-based authorization to silently fail (403).

-Enable token introspection to resolve the full claim set from the Keycloak the introspection endpoint:
+Enable token introspection to resolve the full claim set from the Keycloak introspection endpoint:

 ```csharp
 builder.Services.AddKeycloakTokenIntrospection(builder.Configuration);